CryptoGirls/trx-token-pool/README.md

-# TRX token pool distribution software
+# TRX token distribution software

 Use: to distribute a fixed amount of TRX tokens to the voters